 VI.1.a.
 Agency has under-represented individuals (BIPOC, LGBTQ+, etc.) in managerial and leadership positions).
-(0-1 point) VI.1.b.
+(0-1 point)

+VI.1.b.
 Agency has reviewed internal policies and procedures with an equity lens and has a plan for implementing equitable policies that do not impose undue barriers.
+(0-1 point)

-(0-1 point) Describe the agency's efforts to incorporate the perspectives of people with lived experience into organizational policies and practices, including a. having representation from multiple individuals with lived experience on the Board of Directors and b. having a process for receiving and incorporating feedback from individuals with lived experience.
+- 2. Describe the agency's efforts to incorporate the perspectives of people with lived experience into organizational policies and practices, including - a. having representation from multiple individuals with lived experience on the Board of Directors and - b. having a process for receiving and incorporating feedback from individuals with lived experience.

 VI.2.a.
 Agency's Board of Directors includes representation from at least one person with lived experience.
+(0-1 point)

-(0-1 point VI.2.b.
+VI.2.b.
 Agency has relational process for receiving and incorporating feedback from persons with lived experience.
+(0-1 point)

-(0 1 point) VII.
-HUD Monitoring 1.
-Are there any unresolved HUD monitoring or audit findings related to this HUD CoC Program project or other HUD funded projects within your agency since 1/1/2019?
+- 1. Are there any unresolved HUD monitoring or audit findings related to this HUD CoC Program project or other HUD funded projects within your agency since 1/1/2019? - a.

-- a.
 If yes, was your agency on a Corrective Action Plan and was the HUD Corrective Action Plan resolved by the deadline? - b.
 If the Corrective Action Plan was not resolved by the deadline, why not and what is the current status? - c.
 Are you currently on a Corrective Action Plan with HUD or the CoC?

 VII.1.
 Any HUD monitoring findings and corrective action were minimal.
+(0-5 points)

-(0-5 points) 2.
-Provide any additional notes on Monitoring that you would like evaluators to know.
-VIII.
-CoC Participation and Contribution to System Performance Participation 1.
-Please describe how CES collaborates with stakeholders within and across the CoC.
+2. Provide any additional notes on Monitoring that you would like evaluators to know.

+1. Please describe how this project fits system needs within the CoC and meets its and HUD's priorities for this RFP.

 VIII.1.
-Describes how CES collaborates with stakeholders within and across the CoC.
-(0-4 points)

-System Needs & Impact 2.
-Please describe how this project fits system needs within the CoC and meets its and $HUD's$ priorities for this RFP.
-VIII.2.
 Describes how project fits system needs and fits with CoC and HUD policy priorities.
+(0-6 points)

-(0-3 points) Provide any additional notes on CoC Participation &amp; Contribution to System Performance that you would like evaluators to know.
-IX.
-Financial Performance Has your agency been financially audited in the last three years?
+2. Provide any additional notes on CoC Participation & Contribution to System Performance that you would like evaluators to know.

+1. Has your agency been financially audited in the last three years?
 If not, why not?
-Describe ar findings or exceptions found in your most recent agency financial audit.
-Please explain them a any corrective action being taken and whether they have been resolved.
+Describe any findings or exceptions found in your most recent agency financial audit.
+Please explain them and any corrective action being taken and whether they have been resolved.